Special Pages 9 min read1,637 words

 Are generated angel names real angel names?

 No. They are devotional-style suggestions.
-A name becomes a historical or traditional claim only when a source-led article can verify and label the evidence.
+A name becomes a historical or traditional claim only when an evidence-led article can verify and label the evidence.

 Can I use a generated name for journaling or art?